Get Up To 60% Off With Tax Incentives

 - Net Energy Metering Aggregation (NEMA) and Net Energy Metering Virtual (NEMV) was approved by the California Public Utility Commission in 2014 which allows businesses to install a single centralized solar power system to offset multiple meters or facilities.
 Benefitting meters can be on different rates or even located on different properties, but they must be contiguous parcels.

 While most companies have heard of net metering, perhaps one of the least talked about, but extremely important topics is the role of rate structures.
-When possible, having the ability to rate switch to choose the best utility rate structure—as to the aforementioned solar-friendly rate structures—is extremely helpful to creating a winning financial scenario.
+When possible, having the ability to switch rates and choose the best utility rate structure—as to the aforementioned solar-friendly rate structures—is extremely helpful to creating a winning financial scenario.
 Obviously, net metering (the ability to sell energy to the utility) is also a central ingredient to many situations for creating positive financial returns.

 Maximizing Financial Value